Gabriela Lena Frank

 In 2017, Gabriela founded the award-winning Gabriela Lena Frank Creative Academy of Music whose history and mission can be found here.

 Gabriela attended Rice University in Houston, Texas, where she earned a B.A.
 (1994) and M.A.
 (1996).
 She studied composition with Sam Jones, and piano with Jeanne Kierman Fischer.
-At the University of Michigan, where she received a D.M.A. in composition in 2001, Gabriela studied with William Albright, William Bolcom, Leslie Bassett, and Michael Daugherty, and piano with Logan Skelton.
+At the University of Michigan, where she received a D.M.A. in composition in 2001, Gabriela studied with William Bolcom and Leslie Bassett, and piano with Logan Skelton.
 She currently resides in Boonville, a small rural town in the Anderson Valley, with her husband Jeremy on their mountain farm, has a second home in her native Berkeley in the San Francisco Bay Area, and has traveled extensively in Andean South America.

 Gabriela is a member of Wise Music/G. Schirmer’s prestigious roster of artists, exclusively managed and published.

 12th February 2023